Sen. Roy Blunt's announcement likely sparks crowded GOP Senate primary

 Another name being discussed: retired NASCAR driver Carl Edwards.
 Edwards was among those who publicly considered a run for Senate in 2018.

-As for the Democrats, former U.S. Sen. Claire McCaskill made it clear on Twitter on Monday morning she has no intention of jumping into the race.
+As for the Democrats, former U.S. Sen. Claire McCaskill made it clear Monday morning she has no intention of jumping into the race.

 “To all that are asking: thank you to the many who have said kind things,” she tweeted.
 “But I will never run for office again.
 Nope.
 Not gonna happen.
 Never.
 I am so happy I feel guilty sometimes.”